 The Vxi VoiceXML browser installs the app\vxml Asterisk application that uses the browser to execute VoiceXML pages.

-Check the VXML application module For more information on applications, just type "show application" at the Asterisk CLI prompt.
+Check the VXML application module For more information on applications, just type "core show applications" at the Asterisk CLI prompt.
 To show details of how you use that particular application in this file (the Asterisk Dial plan).

 Type: